cdoyle-pdx/learn-srlinux/docs/get-started/interface.md

 =====================================================================================================================================
 ```

-Configure leaf1 interfaces using set commands from config root:
+**One way to do it: Configure leaf1 interfaces using set commands from config root:**

 _Don't forget to enter candidate mode!_

 ```srl